OmarFarooqKhan/clearbank-test/README.md

 - Utilising SOLID patterns also helped make tests easier as the objective behind a class was straight forward.
 - Tests share an identical name with their class and follow a similar folder structure to ensure easy traceability.

+### What I would have finished if I had a bit more time

+- I would have looked into configuration around the appSettings to enable things like `ValidateOnStart` so that if AppSettings do change and the OptionsConfiguration is not correct, then the build will fail.
+- I would have also liked to add more logging around DB Selection in case app settings do change so we can get confirmation via logging when the switch over happens.
+- For testing I would have liked to get 100% coverage.
+- Would have also like to have used Fluent validation for PaymentSchemeValidators with a log to understand what was a cause of the validation faliure.S

 Thank you so much for reading through my changes and I hope they give you an understanding of my though process when it comes to problem solving 😊